salaz055/NBA_shot_app/README.md

 - Visualizations for any season from 2016-17 through the current season.
 - Heatmaps for FG%
 - Bar Charts for shot selection by quarter of the game and month.
-- Shot Charts/KDE plot for attempts
+- Shot Charts/KDE plot for attempts , made shots, and missed shots
+- Shot Charts also show a table breaking down attempts by distance from the basket into the bins ['Less Than 8 ft.' , '8-16 ft.' , '16-24 ft.' , '24+ ft.']
 - Career statistics tables

 The tool also allows the user to find/compare similar players (found through KMeans) and quickly compare a player to their teammates.